bentomhall/nih-system/Equipment.md

 **_Armor Class (AC)._** Armor protects its wearer from attacks.
 The armor (and shield) you wear determines your base Armor Class.

 **_Heavy Armor._** Heavier armor interferes with the wearer’s ability to move quickly, stealthily, and freely.
-If the Armor table shows “Str 13” or “Str 15” in the Strength column for an armor type, the armor reduces the wearer’s speed by 10 feet unless the wearer has a Strength score equal to or higher than the listed score.
+If the Armor table shows “Str 13” or “Str 15” in the Strength column for an armor type, the armor imposes disadvantage on attack rolls and Dexterity saving throws unless the wearer has a Strength score equal to or higher than the listed score.
+Wearing heavy armor halves the cost of the Deflect action but doubles the cost of the Dodge action.

 **_Stealth._** If the Armor table shows “Disadvantage” in the Stealth column, the wearer has disadvantage on Dexterity (Stealth) checks.